Happy days at Maplelag

 He would learn to ski classically, and I would learn to skate, the faster but more strenuous technique using shorter skis.

-We were greeted enthusiastically by Jim and Mary Richards, the personable couple who moved to this wooded bowl on the edge of the eastern hardwood forest in 1973, made maple syrup for 12 years and then devoted themselves to running a one-of-a-kind ski resort.
+We were greeted enthusiastically by Jay Richards, whose parents, Jim and Mary Richards, moved to this wooded bowl on the edge of the eastern hardwood forest in 1973, made maple syrup for 12 years and then devoted themselves to running a one-of-a-kind ski resort.

 It was 6 degrees below zero, with a wind chill of 40 below, but we didn't even consider postponing the first lesson.

-"It's a little windy today, but it's nice out in the woods, just like a dream," said a deadpan Jim Richards.
+"It's a little windy today, but it's nice out in the woods, just like a dream," Richards said.
 "It's a day at the beach."

 A day at a beach in Antarctica, maybe.
 But I'd told my friend Nathaniel all about polypropylene underwear, and explained the concepts of wicking and layering, so he was ready.

-"If you fall down, that means you're trying," Jay said diplomatically, after praising his poling technique.
+"If you fall down, that means you're trying," Richards said diplomatically, after praising his poling technique.

 The woods were brilliantly lit by the afternoon sun.
 When we came over a small hill on Mother North Star, I noticed an unusual peach-and-yellow glow through the trees, like a skinnier, two-toned sun.